jingyitang826/rfid-cocktail-bot/input/README.md

 ## 1. Introduction

 The **Input Module** handles ingredient selection via RFID tags, displays status on an OLED display, and sends button-press and tag data to the server.
 A SparkFun Simultaneous RFID Reader – M7E Hecto is used for scanning the RFID tags.
 The RFID reader is wired to an ESP32, which handles the server connection.
 A red and a green button are also wired to the ESP32.
 Pressing the green button confirms a cocktail order and sends it to the server; pressing the red button discards the order, allowing a new one to be placed.
-An OLED display, wired to the ESP32, shows the scanned ingredients and displays the order status.
+An OLED display, wired to the ESP32, shows the scanned ingredients and displays the order status and number.
 All components are mounted to a 3D-printed basket, which is screwed to a container, as shown in the pictures in the 'Images' folder.

 ## 2. Firmware

 ### 2.1 File Layout

 ```
-/rfid-cocktail-bot/input
+/rfid-cocktail-bot/Input
 ├── Input.cpp        ← ESP32 firmware source
 └── Input_Basket.3mf ← 3D model for the input basket mount
 ```